openforis/sepal-doc/docs/source/cli/ofgt.rst

 :code:`oft-seg` region merging segmentation.

--   :code:`oft-seg` uses a simple iterative region merging algorithm to merge each segment with its spectrally nearest adjacent seg- ment.
+-   :code:`oft-seg` uses a simple iterative region merging algorithm to merge each segment with its spectrally nearest adjacent segment.
 The spectral distance (D) between the segments is computed using all input bands and Euclidean distance or t-value.
 In the latter case the t-value is computed using the equation for equal or unequal sample sizes, unequal variances.
--   The algorithm is controlled by three parameters: minimum seg- ment size in pixels (MinSize), and minimum required (MinDist) and maximum allowed (MaxDist) spectral distances in the feature space.
+-   The algorithm is controlled by three parameters: minimum segment size in pixels (MinSize), and minimum required (MinDist) and maximum allowed (MaxDist) spectral distances in the feature space.
 The conditional merging is done in two phases.
-First, all segments which are 1) smaller than MinSize and 2) have a neighbouring segment to which the spectral distance is <MaxDist are merged.
-This step is iterated until no such seg- ments exist.
-After that, all segments which have an adjacent segment with D <MinDist are merged with their spectrally nearest neighbour.
+First, all segments which are 1) smaller than MinSize and 2) have a neighboring segment to which the spectral distance is <MaxDist are merged.
+This step is iterated until no such segments exist.
+After that, all segments which have an adjacent segment with D <MinDist are merged with their spectrally nearest neighbor.
--   In addition, the user can choose to weight the distance compu- tation with the size (pixels) of the neighbouring segment.
+-   In addition, the user can choose to weight the distance computation with the size (pixels) of the neighboring segment.
 -   The tool can also compute the MinDist and MaxDist thresholds automatically.
 To do that, use :code:`-automin` and/or :code:`-automax` options.
 Otherwise the tool will ask for user input.
 -   If you do not want to use MinDist or MaxDist parameters or size weighting, reply 0 when the parameter is asked.
 -   If the given MinSize is 0 and the program is being run without :code:`-region` option, an image with unique labels for every pixel is produced.
 Otherwise using MinSize 0 will output initial segments produced using the other method.